manaskumarm/DataStructure/README.md

 # DataStructure
-This project contains code snippet related Data Structure like LinkedList, Queue and Graph etc.
+This project contains code snippet related to Data Structure like LinkedList, Queue and Graph etc. Language is used in C#.